Algo-jo/Artificial-Intelligence/README.md

-Stunting Detection Using CNN
+Stunting Detection Using CNN:
 A deep learning model for detecting stunting in children from grayscale images using Convolutional Neural Networks (CNN).

-Overview
+Overview:
 This project implements a binary classification model to identify stunting cases from medical images.
 The model achieves approximately 89% accuracy on test data with strong performance in detecting both normal and stunting cases.

 Model Architecture